 While you can pay for your tipping at Disney restaurants with your magic band, cash or credit cards, you’ll need cash in a range of small denomination notes for the majority of tipping situations – like tipping room service, for example.

-If you’re traveling internationally and using the Magical Express or would appreciate some help with your luggage when you arrive, make sure you obtain some small notes when you change your money from your local currency in readiness for your vacation – it’s not magical to find yourself in a situation that requires tipping at Disney (or anywhere else) and realizing you need to break a big note!
+If you’re traveling internationally and using any of the airport transportation or would appreciate some help with your luggage when you arrive, make sure you obtain some small notes when you change your money from your local currency in readiness for your vacation – it’s not magical to find yourself in a situation that requires tipping at Disney (or anywhere else) and realizing you need to break a big note!

 Pin this post: